 Animal hair by itself is not an allergen.
 However, hair collects pet dander, dust and pollen, which can all cause allergic reactions.
 According to studies published in the Journal of Allergy and Clinical Immunology, scientific journal of the American Academy of Allergy, Asthma and Immunology (AAAA&I) up to 10% of the general population and 40% of allergic individuals react to cats and dogs.

-Activated Carbon Filter: When carbon is treated with oxygen, it causes numerous tiny pores to open up on the surface of the carbon.
-These pores are so many in number that one pound of activated carbon provides 60-150 acres of surface area with the objective to trap pollutants.
-The activated carbon filter works by the principal of adsorption where a gas element bonds with the surface of a solid.
-The solid material here being the activated carbon, which absorbs airborne pollutants equivalent to 60% of its weight.
-Once the air borne particles are absorbed by the filter, only the pure air flows out.
+With the help of the activated carbon filter, a gas element bonds with the surface of a solid.
+The activated carbon material absorbs airborne pollutants equivalent to 60% of its weight.
+Once the airborne particles are absorbed by the filter, only the pure air flows out.

 High-Efficiency Particulate Air or HEPA is a high-level filtration system effective in removing a wide array of airborne pollutants and asthma triggers like dust mites, pollen, mold, pet dander etc. The activated carbon filter is always combined with HEPA Air Purifier and efficiently removes 99.97% of airborne irritants of the size 0.3 microns.